gryzli133/RollerShutter_class_object_Arduino_MEGA_NRF24_x4/README.md

 UPDATE:
 From version 9 due to Domoticz Blinds Widget problem, sketch support also ON/OFF function of Dimmer's button.
 ON - 100%, OFF - 0%.

+UPDATE:
+From version 10 roll time can be set from Domoticz directly using Heating setpoint - 1 degree = 1 second